-It seems that every programmer eventually writes one of more of the following: a text editor, a ray tracer, a compilers, or a build system.
+It seems that every programmer eventually writes one of more of the following: a text editor, a ray tracer, a compiler, or a build system.
 The number of build systems out there is almost a running joke in computing.

 With that said, my build system is called 'work', named for similarity with 'make'.
 I didn't want to create something just like every other build system, so I thought I would try to sidestep all of their many subtle complexity and create a "low-tech" build system.
 No dependency resolution, no tree or graph or anything, no complicated rules, no implicit flow control.
 Just a C program that builds a C program.